 Furthermore, a study published in the Journal of Applied Physiology suggests that muscle grows to the same extent when you push lighter weights to failure as it does when you lift heavy loads to failure.

-Become a better athlete and build lower-body muscle in just four weeks with this high-volume leg training program:
+Become a better athlete and build lower-body muscle in just four weeks with this high-volume legs-training program:

 Do this training program on Mondays and Thursdays for the next 28 days.
-Use no more than 95 pounds the first week.
+Use no more than 95lbs the first week.
 Rest 45 seconds between sets of squats.
-Perform exercises 2A and 2B with 45 seconds rest after you’ve completed each back-to-back move.
+Perform exercises 2A and 2B with 45 seconds of rest after you’ve completed each back-to-back move.

 Reps: 30, 30, 20, 20